 Public Assistance Fraud

-The bureau paralegal program continues to be an asset to the overall function of the bureau by assisting investigators on tasks including, but not limited to:
+The bureau paralegal program continues to be an asset to the overall function of the bureau by assisting investigators on tasks including:

 - Investigating misidentification cases

 - Conducting new employee background investigations

 Subpoena Witness Coordination Center

 The Subpoena Witness Coordination Center is staffed with a process server supervisor, a bureau paralegal, 13 process servers and two couriers.
 Their assignments include the Hall of Justice and the El Cajon, South Bay and North County branch offices.
 The Subpoena Witness Coordination Center plays a major role in the bureau’s success by providing vital support to the investigators in serving subpoenas, picking up non-original evidence and transporting witnesses to and from court.
 In 2015, the center served 7,308 subpoenas office wide.
 They also conducted 431 witness transports and 668 evidence pickups.

 Trial Support Services provides courtroom support to prosecutors including graphic design expertise, audio/visual expertise and fingerprint identification expertise.
 Their mission is to provide effective and timely mixed-media courtroom assistance, which helps in presenting facts and evidence during trials.
 The department is made up of one supervisor, a discovery clerk and 10 investigative technicians.
 This group also offers support for various outreach programs and the DA’s Communications Team.